Rafael Cerro (bullfighter)

-Rafael Cerro Ginés (/es/; born 2 February 1993) is a Spanish bullfighter who is currently active in the world of tauromachy, albeit in a more managerial capacity nowadays.
+Rafael Cerro Ginés (/es/; born 2 February 1993) is a Spanish bullfighter who is active in the world of tauromachy, albeit in a more managerial capacity nowadays.

 Early life

-Born at the Hospital Campo Arañuelo in Navalmoral de la Mata but raised in neighbouring Saucedilla, Cerro is the youngest of five siblings, having five sisters (one of whom is his twin) and one brother.
+Born at the Hospital Campo Arañuelo in Navalmoral de la Mata but raised in neighbouring Saucedilla, Cerro is the youngest of seven siblings, having five sisters (one of whom is his twin) and one brother.
 Even when Cerro was quite young he was interested in bullfighting, as his father was passionate about it.
 This all arose from the family's rural background.
 Cerro himself has said "We are one hundred percent a country family".
 As a youth, he had to see to the family's goats before setting off to school each morning.

 The wish to become a bullfighter, or as Cerro calls it, "the poison of wanting to be a bullfighter and to dedicate my life to this profession", came upon him once he reached the age of thirteen when his parents were working with fighting cattle on a farm called La Herguijuela de Doña Blanca.
 Furthermore, when his parents were at home, they always watched bullfighting, or some other tauromachy-themed programme, on television.

 Even though there had never been a bullfighter in the Cerro family before, young Rafael's ambition led to his initiation into bullfighter's training at the Escuela taurina de Badajoz, a bullfighting school (he had begun his training at the Escuela Taurina de Plasencia, but this had closed after only about a year).
 Under this institution's tutelage, he could participate in various promotional competitions, in which he earned promising results.

 Cerro gave himself over wholly to bullfighting, leaving little time for friends and family, nor much for his studies (outside bullfighter training).
 He stayed in school long enough to graduate, but never pursued tertiary education.